Blog

 ROI: High bounce rates reduce the number of potential customers engaging with your offers, directly impacting revenue opportunities.

-Section 3: Common Causes of Hard and Soft Bounces
+Common Causes of Hard and Soft Bounces

 Every bounce has a reason, and understanding these causes is crucial to finding a solution.
 This section dives into the common reasons behind hard and soft bounces, helping you spot red flags and take proactive measures.